flix/flix/doc/CONTRIBUTING.md

 7. You push the local changes to your GitHub repository and create a new pull request (PR).

-8. Travis CI automatically compiles and tests the PR.
+8. GitHub automatically compiles and tests the PR.
 Be sure to check the results!

 9. We perform a code review and iterate on the implementation.